 Brook Qualkenbush, Gamma Delta (U of South Alabama)

 Brook has served Gamma Delta as Chapter President and Vice President of Finance over her collegiate career.
 She is a member of six different honor societies at South, and will earn a Bachelor of Arts in history with a minor in general business this spring.

 Rachel Solomon, Delta Omega (Murray State U)

 Rachel is the past Chapter President and Vice President of Communication for Delta Omega and also served her chapter in many committee roles since her initiation.
-She was selected to attend the Walt Disney Institute as an undergraduate and will earn a Bachelor of Science in graphic communications media with a minor in advertising this May.
+She was selected to attend the Disney College Program as an undergraduate and will earn a Bachelor of Science in graphic communications media with a minor in advertising this May.